University Administrative Policies

 The cost of transporting impaired employees to their homes is allowed.
 For more information, see Section 2.2 of UAP 3270 ("Suspected Employee Impairment at Work") and Section B of Human Resources' Impaired Performance Incident Checklist.

-University employees are expected to maintain the highest standards of business ethics and not use their positions to enhance their direct or indirect financial interests.
-Contracts with firms, including sole proprietorships, in which current University employees have a direct or indirect financial interest (other than as owner of less than one percent [1%] of the stock of a publicly traded corporation) are prohibited.
-For additional information, refer to UAP 3720 (“Employee Code of Conduct and Conflicts of Interest”).
-Section 6.2 of UAP 3210 (“Recruitment and Hiring”), which pertains to employment of relatives and household members, will also apply to contracts with independent contractors.
+As public employees, University employees are expected to maintain the highest standards of business ethics and not use their positions to enhance their direct or indirect financial interests.
+Refer to UAP 3720 (“Employee Code of Conduct and Conflicts of Interest”), Section 6.2 of UAP 3210 (“Recruitment and Hiring”), and UAP 2010 ("Contact Signature Authority and Review").

 Contracts with firms, including sole proprietorships, in which individuals who were University employees within the preceding twelve (12) months have a significant financial interest are prohibited unless:

-• the contract did not result from an official act of the individual while an employee, as determined by the Senior Vice President for Finance and Administration, and
+• the contract did not result from an official act of the individual while an employee, as determined by the Executive Vice President for Finance and Administration, and

 • the contract was granted under competitive bid and the bid did not take advantage of knowledge gained as an employee.

-Payment for goods or services not received is prohibited.
-For procedures on prepayments refer to Section 3.3 of UAP 4370 ("Receiving and Paying for Off Campus Purchases With a Purchase Order").
+Payment for goods or services not received is generally prohibited.
+For procedures on prepayments refer to Section 1 of UAP 4370 ("Receiving and Paying for Off Campus Purchases With a Purchase Order").

-The University of New Mexico Foundation may, at the request of the University President, Provost, Senior Vice Presidents, Executive Vice Presidents (“Account Executives”), or other University officials designated by the above, establish accounts to reimburse or pay for the University’s development activities and other events using specially designated Foundation funds.
-For purposes of this policy, development activities and other events refer to expenses incurred for travel, meals, events, and gifts that seek to establish or deepen the University’s relationship with prospective donors, community groups, elected officials, individuals, entities, or agencies.
+Foundation Funds are defined in Section 2.2 of this policy.
+The University of New Mexico Foundation may, at the request of the University President, Provost, Executive Vice Presidents, Senior Vice Presidents (“Account Executives”), or other University officials designated by the above, establish accounts to reimburse or pay for the University’s development activities (“Development Accounts”) using Foundation Funds.
+Development Accounts are funded with gifts from private donors to the University of New Mexico Foundation.
+The private gifts must be either unrestricted or restricted for development activities.
+Development Accounts are received, held and disbursed by the Foundation and are not considered public funds.
+For purposes of this policy, development activities refer to expenses incurred for travel, meals, events, and gifts that seek to establish or deepen the University’s relationship with prospective donors, community groups, elected officials, individuals, entities, or agencies.
+Refer to UAP 1040.

-The following expenses are illustrative examples of development activities and other events that may be reimbursed or paid for under this provision, even if the expenses would not be allowable for payment with University funds under this policy:
+The following expenses are illustrative examples of development activities and other events that may be reimbursed or paid for with Foundation Funds, under this provision, even if the expenses would not be allowable for payment with University Funds under this policy:

 • table sponsorships